A number of things you should know before applying.

 Legal status and insurance

 A NIAS fellowship does not constitute an employment relationship.
-During the fellowship, the fellow is and remains an employee of his or her own university or research institute.
+During the fellowship, the fellow is and remains an employee of his or her own university or research institute, or self-employed.
 Subsequently, NIAS is not obligated to make social-insurance contributions or to contribute to a pension or unemployment insurance.

 All researchers from abroad are responsible for arranging their own healthcare and liability insurance with adequate cover for the whole period of stay in the Netherlands.
 Non-residents who are not employed in the Netherlands will not be able to make any claims regarding the Dutch social security system.

-The fellow is expected to be present at least four days a week at NIAS and actively participate in seminars and other academic activities organised by NIAS as well as social activities.
-The rules of the institute state that a fellow is free to attend conferences and other events, and take leave, but their absence from the institute must not exceed a total of two weeks (including holidays) during a full-year period (one week for one semester).
+Participating in an engaged, interdisciplinary community is an essential part of a NIAS Fellowship.
+Therefore, it is important to be free of (research) commitments that result in prolonged or frequent absences from NIAS.
+The fellow is expected to be present at least four days a week at NIAS and actively participate in twice-weekly seminars and other academic activities as well as social activities.
+The fellowship agreement states that a fellow is free to attend conferences and other events, and take leave, but their absence from the institute must be approved by the NIAS Director first.
 Not adhering to these rules can have financial consequences for either the fellow or the institute.
-For longer periods of absence per semester, prior written permission from the NIAS director is required.